 Matt commenced with Calvary in August 2016 bringing with him 26 years of experience across public and private health care administration.
 Matt has held various executive leadership positions at General Practice NSW Ltd and more recently as Chief Executive of Central Coast Local Health District.
 Matt has led several key initiatives including developing a patient-centric care model within the Central Coast region and leading the $568m redevelopment of both Gosford and Wyong Hospitals.

-Judith is responsible for the leadership of Calvary’s 11 private hospitals.
+Judith is responsible for the leadership of Calvary’s finance services.
 Judith has worked in Healthcare for 22 years, both in the private and public sector.
 Previously Judith was the CFO/CIO for 11 years at Cabrini Health and for the last 2 years, was also Deputy Chief Executive.
 Her prior experience includes Director of Finance and Administration at St Andrew’s Hospital in Adelaide, and working in various roles at Faulding Healthcare, Flinders Medical Centre and Ashford Community Hospital.
 Judith is a Certified Practising Accountant, has a Master of Business Administration and is a Graduate of the Australian Institute of Company Directors.

 Judith is committed and passionate about the provision of quality healthcare in Australia.
 She has a keen interest in Patient Safety and Quality, Clinical Risk Management and Patient Experience and has been a member of the relevant Board Sub-Committees responsible for the governance of these areas throughout her career.